-- 440.2 Up to two (2) nonresident employees shall be permitted. - 440.3 No more than one (1) home occupation may be located in any dwelling unit. - The home occupation shall not alter the appearance of the building as a dwelling unit. - No mechanical equipment shall be employed in a home occupation, other than that customarily utilized for hobby or domestic purposes. - No sales of any goods or merchandise shall occur on the premises that would require customer visitation to the site, other than those goods or merchandise which are produced on the premises or are customarily incidental to the business use and directly related thereto, such as hair care products by a barber or beautician. - 440.7 No manufacturing shall occur on the premises other than the products of customary hobbies and fabrication of garments by a seamstress or tailor. - 440.8 No goods shall be displayed so as to be visible from the exterior of the premises. - Home occupations shall be limited to not more than twenty-five percent (25%) of the habitable floor area of the dwelling unit. - 440.10 No accessory building or structure shall be utilized as a home occupation, except that an accessory building or structure may be used as storage area for the home occupation, provided that said area shall be included in the total area permitted for a home occupation use, and further, that no such accessory building or structure shall be accessible to the public for business purposes. - In addition to the required parking spaces for the dwelling unit, one (1) parking space for each nonresident employee and patron on-site at one time shall be provided. - 440.12 Only one (1) sign advertising a home occupation shall be permitted.
-Such sign shall not be illuminated and shall be limited to six (6) square feet in display area, including all sides of the sign. - 440.13 The applicant shall submit evidence of all applicable State approvals.
+- Kennels - Machine shops - Medical offices - Offices of medical practitioners - Repair, servicing, storage, or rental of motor vehicles - Storage or mail order activities in which goods are distributed from the dwelling or property - Tourist homes - Welding shops - Wholesale sales - 440.2 Up to two (2) nonresident employees shall be permitted. - 440.3 No more than one (1) home occupation may be located in any dwelling unit. - The home occupation shall not alter the appearance of the building as a dwelling unit. - 440.5 No mechanical equipment shall be employed in a home occupation, other than that customarily utilized for hobby or domestic purposes. - No sales of any goods or merchandise shall occur on the premises that would require customer visitation to the site, other than those goods or merchandise which are produced on the premises or are customarily incidental to the business use and directly related thereto, such as hair care products by a barber or beautician. - 440.7 No manufacturing shall occur on the premises other than the products of customary hobbies and fabrication of garments by a seamstress or tailor. - 440.8 No goods shall be displayed so as to be visible from the exterior of the premises. - Home occupations shall be limited to not more than twenty-five percent (25%) of the habitable floor area of the dwelling unit. - 440.10 No accessory building or structure shall be utilized as a home occupation, except that an accessory building or structure may be used as storage area for the home occupation, provided that said area shall be included in the total area permitted for a home occupation use, and further, that no such accessory building or structure shall be accessible to the public for business purposes. - In addition to the required parking spaces for the dwelling unit, one (1) parking space for each nonresident employee and patron on-site at one time shall be provided.

-440.14 The applicant is required to submit written information indicating that the disposal of all materials and wastes will be accomplished in a manner that complies with Federal and State regulations.
+- Only one (1) sign advertising a home occupation shall be permitted.
+Such sign shall not be illuminated and shall be limited to six (6) square feet in display area, including all sides of the sign. - 440.13 The applicant shall submit evidence of all applicable State approvals. - The applicant is required to submit written information indicating that the disposal of all materials and wastes will be accomplished in a manner that complies with Federal and State regulations.
 Such evidence shall, at a minimum, include copies of contracts with waste haulers licensed to operate within Lancaster County, which have been contracted to dispose of the materials and wastes used, or generated, on-site or by some other legal means of disposal.